ninabarzh/broomstick/content/posts/reisswolf.md

 Perhaps they genuinely operate an airtight security model.
 Their “closed security chain” and frequent internal audits certainly sound impressive.
 Alternatively, and somewhat more plausibly, they may have benefitted from the old European tradition of saying nothing and carrying on.

 Before GDPR came into force in 2018, breach disclosure laws in many European countries were patchy at best.
-It was perfectly legal—and culturally acceptable—for a company to sweep a small-to-medium-sized catastrophe under the rug, so long as the rug was large enough and the lawyers kept quiet.
+It was perfectly legal, and culturally acceptable, for a company to sweep a small-to-medium-sized catastrophe under the rug, so long as the rug was large enough and the lawyers kept quiet.

 ---